mialkin/docs/design/ddd.md

   - [Specification](#specification)
   - [Videos](#videos)

+## Area of application

+DDD is not a silver bullet.

+> "While domain-driven design provides many technical benefits, such as maintainability, it should be applied only to complex domains where the model and the linguistic processes provide clear benefits in the communication of complex information, and in the formulation of a common understanding of the domain."
+>
+> — Eric Evans, Domain-Driven design

 ## Domain

 A **domain** can refer to both the entire domain of the business, as well as just one core or supporting area of it.
-When referring to just one area of the business we will use words *core domain*, [subdomain](#subdomain), and the like.
+When referring to just one area of the business we will use words _core domain_, [subdomain](#subdomain), and the like.

 ### Subdomain

 Almost every software [domain](#domain) has multiple **subdomains**.

-If it models some aspect of the business that is essential, yet not *core*, it is a **supporting subdomain**.
+If it models some aspect of the business that is essential, yet not _core_, it is a **supporting subdomain**.

 The business creates a supporting subdomain because it is somewhat specialized.
 Otherwise, if it captures nothing special to the business, yet is required for the overall business solution, it is a **generic subdomain**.
 Being supporting or generic doesn't mean unimportant.
 These kinds of subdomains are important to the success of the business, yet there is no need for the business to excel in these areas.
 It's the **core domain** that requires excellence in implementation, since it will provide distinct advantages to the business.